SchoolOfCode/bc15-w8-project-back-end-tech-ti-tens/README.md

 ## 💡 Idea / Solution <a name = "idea"></a>

 Our solution to this was to build a simple app to challenge the user to remember the answer to true/false questions.
 We designed, ideated and built this app in 5 days.
 It has a front end built with HTML, CSS and JavaScript and a back end that is hosted by a database, we created an API to manage the data requests.

+For technical skills we used HTML, CSS and javascript, other skills included the ability to think calmly under pressure in order to meet the brief in the short timeframe.
+We collaborated to ideate, design, build and demo a product within a week.
+This provided the first experience of writing questionnaires to correctly define the problem and generate User Personas.

 There was also a focus on including accessibility into our build.
 We considered it from the design phase and wanted to ensure that fonts were large and contrasted suitably to ensure readability.
 The borders flash a colour to indicate a correct or incorrect answer in addition to text being displayed.
 We also ensured the app could be used with a keyboard only to navigate the options.